shenmishajing/linux-0.11-lab/README.md

     $ make  		// compile
     $ make boot-hd	// boot it on qemu with hard disk image
     $ make boot-hd G=0  // Use curses based terminal instead of graphics, friendly for ssh login, exit with 'ESC+2'
-    $ QEMU_PREBUILT=0 make boot-hd // Don't use prebuilt qemu. latest qemu only boot with hd rootfs

     $ make switch                // switch to another emulator, between qemu and bochs Switch to use emulator: bochs